The SKS vs. The AK-47

 History of the AK-47

 The design and features of both the SKS and the AK rifles are some of the most popular and well known there are.
-The AK platform is something that almost anyone knows, even if they are not necessarily a gun enthusiast.
+The AK platform is something that almost anyone knows, even if they are not necessarily a gun enthusiast, due to how distinct these firearms look.

 SKS Design and Features